Automatically Enhancing the Quality of Android App Bug Reports: 's Evaluation

-Acharya \etal~\cite{acharya2025can} proposed an LLM-based approach to transform unstructured bug reports into structured bug reports with explicit OB, EB, and S2Rs.
-(We refer to this approach \uts in this paper.)
-The original approach uses GPT-4o with three-shot prompting to generate structured bug reports for the given unstructured bug report \rev{without any app context.} To enable a fair comparison, we replaced its GPT-4o model with \gpt.
-We implemented this baseline using its companion replication package~\cite{u2sbr_package}.
+\rev{it is an LLM-based approach to transform unstructured bug reports into structured bug reports with explicit OB, EB, and S2Rs~\cite{acharya2025can}.
+(We refer to this approach as \uts.)
+The original approach uses GPT-4o with three-shot prompting to generate structured bug reports for the given unstructured bug report.
+To enable a fair comparison, we replaced its GPT-4o model with \gpt.
+We implemented this baseline using the companion replication package~\cite{u2sbr_package}.} \looseness=-1